 The European Union estimated that over 80% of all product-related environmental impacts are determined during the design phase of a product.

-An eco-friendly design impacts the entire supply chain in the packaging world, from manufacturing to distribution to consumers.
+An eco-friendly design impacts the entire supply chain in the packaging world, from suppliers, and manufacturing to distribution to consumers.

-This is where, Monolith AI comes in as the only product engineering AI provider to work with all types of engineering data to help manufacturers create more sustainable products that still deliver the same quality that business buyers and end consumers expect.
+This is where Monolith AI comes in as the only product engineering AI provider to work with all types of engineering data to help manufacturers create more sustainable products that still deliver the same quality that business buyers demand and the end consumer expects.

 The future of AI and the packaging industry

 Currently, our software is the only solution for product development optimization geared for packaging businesses and beyond.
-As the only AI provider for product engineering, we believe so far we have only seen a glimpse of how machine learning can change the landscape of the packaging industry just like robotics did in 1956.
+As the only AI provider for product engineering, we believe that so far we have only seen a glimpse of how machine learning can change the landscape of the packaging industry, just like robotics did in 1956.

-However, we think that AI exists to assist humankind and not entirely replace it.
+However, we also think that AI exists to assist humankind instead of replacing it.
 So, while errors can be decreased and processes can be streamlined, the future belongs to humans and AI working collaboratively; for e-commerce, packaging industry companies, and beyond.